Neural Weight Compression for Language Models: Implementation Details

-For QTIP, AWQ, and SpinQuant, we reproduce the results of the baselines over the bitwidths missing in original papers. \begin{itemize}[leftmargin=*,topsep=0pt,parsep=0pt] \item QTIP: We change $k$ in hybrid-computed codes \item SpinQuant: We optimize the W$b$A16KV16 rotation scheme for each target bitwidth $b$, then apply PTQ using this rotation in $b$-bits weight quantization setting. \item AWQ: We apply $b$-bit weight quantization using group size of 128, which induces roughly 0.25 extra bits per parameter. \end{itemize} In contrast, we were unable to reproduce results for QuIP\# at arbitrary bit-widths.
-This is because it relies on fixed lattice codebooks for each specific bit-rate targeted in the original paper, which does not allow for flexible bitrate adjustment.
+For QTIP, AWQ, and SpinQuant, we reproduce the results of the baselines over the bitwidths missing in original papers. \begin{itemize}[leftmargin=*,topsep=0pt,parsep=0pt] \item QTIP: We change $k$ in hybrid-computed codes \item SpinQuant: We optimize the W$b$A16KV16 rotation scheme for each target bitwidth $b$, then apply PTQ using this rotation in $b$-bits weight quantization setting. \item AWQ: We apply $b$-bit weight quantization using group size of 128, which induces roughly 0.25 extra bits per parameter.
+This overhead is included in the \textit{bits per parameter} reported on the X-axis of the comparison plots. (e.g. \Cref{fig:8b_wiki_mmlu_common}, \Cref{fig:llama_c4}) \end{itemize} In contrast, we were unable to reproduce results for QuIP\# at arbitrary bit-widths.
+This is because it relies on fixed codebooks for each specific bitrate targeted in the original paper, which does not allow for flexible bitrate adjustment.

-\subsection{Hessian Generation}
+\subsection{Hessian generation}

-In each experiment, the same Hessian matrices are used for NWC, QuIP\#, and QTIP.
-The Hessian matrices were computed following QuIP\#~\citep{quip-sharp}.
-For both Llama 2 and Llama 3 models, the Hessian was estimated using 6,144 sequences of length 2,048, sampled from the RedPajama dataset \citep{weber2024redpajama}.
+We generate Hessian matrices following the protocol of QuIP\#~\citep{quip-sharp}, using the exact same matrices for all baseline comparisons (NWC, QuIP\#, QTIP).
+We use the RedPajama dataset~\citep{weber2024redpajama} for all language models: 6,144 sequences (length 2,048) for the Llama 2/3 families, and 1,024 sequences for Mixtral-8x7B, Qwen3-30B-A3B, Qwen3, and GPT-OSS-20B.
+For vision models, Hessians are estimated using 512 samples from the Conceptual Captions Dataset~\citep{sharma2018conceptual}.